mbernste/mbernste.github.io/_posts/2021-11-09-equal_vs_definition.md

 Overloading the equal sign creates confusion in mathematics
 -----------------------------------------------------------

-I was tutoring someone who self-teaching themselves in pre-calculus, and they were quite confused by the statement,
+I was tutoring someone who was teaching themselves pre-calculus out of a textbook, and they were quite confused by the statement,

 $$\sin \theta = \frac{\text{opposite}}{\text{hypotenuse}}$$